ItaiAllouche/minimalPairsLexicalStress/README.md

 *Itai Allouche, Itay Asael, Rotem Rousso, Vered Dassa, Ann Bradlow Matt, Goldrick and Yossi Keshet*

-***Abstract**: Deep learning architectures are highly impressive on many speech processing tasks; what underlies such improvements?
-This work examines this general issue in the context of lexical stress.
+***Abstract**: Despite their success in speech processing, neural networks often operate as black boxes, prompting the question: what informs their decisions, and how can we interpret them?
+This work examines this issue in the context of lexical stress.
 A dataset of English disyllabic words was automatically constructed from read and spontaneous speech.
-Convolutional Neural Network (CNNs) were trained to predict stress position from a spectrographic representation of the acoustics of non-minimal pairs (initial WAllet vs. final exTEND), achieving up to 92% accuracy on held-out test data.
-Layerwise Relevance Propagation (LRP) analysis revealed that the CNNs’ predictions for held-out minimal pairs (PROtest vs. proTEST )) were most strongly influenced by information in stressed vs. unstressed syllables, in particular stressed vowels spectral properties.
+Several Convolutional Neural Network (CNN) architectures were trained to predict stress position from a spectrographic representation of disyllabic words lacking minimal stress pairs  (e.g., initial stress \emph{WAllet}, final stress \emph{exTEND}), achieving up to 92\% accuracy on held-out test data.
+Layerwise Relevance Propagation (LRP), a technique for CNN interpretability analysis, revealed that predictions for held-out minimal pairs (\emph{PROtest} vs. \emph{proTEST}) were most strongly influenced by information in stressed versus unstressed syllables, particularly the spectral properties of stressed vowels.
 However, the classifiers also attended to information throughout the word.
-A feature-specific relevance analysis is proposed; its results suggest our best-performing classifier is strongly influenced by the stressed vowel’s first and second formant, with some evidence that its pitch and third formant contribute as well.
-These results reveal deep learning’s ability to acquire distributed cues to stress from naturally occurring data, extending traditional phonetic work based around highly controlled stimuli.*
+A feature-specific relevance analysis is proposed, and its results suggest that our best-performing classifier is strongly influenced by the stressed vowel's first and second formants, with some evidence that its pitch and third formant also contribute.
+These results reveal deep learning's ability to acquire distributed cues to stress from naturally occurring data, extending traditional phonetic work based around highly controlled stimuli.*

 ---